for list of college credit bearing courses (college and AP) offered at Newfane High School:

 NU NUSTEP- For Allied Health students who registered for college credit via NU (NU College Biology) ONLY! :

--Follow the link at the bottom of the page under "Resources/Helpful LInks" heading.
-Look for "Request a Transcript".
-No fee applied.
+-Follow the links at the right of the page under "Resources for NUSTEP Students" heading.
+View the "Transcript Ordering Instructions" then select the link for "Request a Transcript".

 AP EXAM CREDITS: COLLEGE BOARD

 -Read the instructions then sign in to your College Board account (which is the same one used if you registered for AP or SAT Exams).